RLHF-V/RLHF-V/readme.md

 We collect <a href="https://huggingface.co/datasets/HaoyeZhang/RLHF-V-Hall_v0/tree/main">1.4k fine-grained correctional feedback data</a>, which can better credit the desired behavior, by asking human annotators to correct the hallucinated segments in model responses.

-Benefits from the high data efficiency, it takes only 1 hour on 8 A100 GPUs for us to reduce the hallucination rate of the base model by 34.8%.
+Benefiting from the high data efficiency, it takes only 1 hour on 8 A100 GPUs for us to reduce the hallucination rate of the base model by 34.8%.
 Specifically, we conduct experiments on [Muffin](https://arxiv.org/abs/2310.00653), an MLLM that has a strong ability in image understanding and reasoning which is trained on [UniMM-Chat](https://huggingface.co/datasets/Yirany/UniMM-Chat/settings).

 Visit our [project page](https://rlhf-v.github.io) and [paper](assets/RLHF-V.pdf) to explore more!